ALi3nW3rX/flarepy/README.md

 # flarepy
 A basic python script that pulls breached credentials from the flare.io api by domain name.

+Flare.py will print out a list of usernames and passwords found for a given domain.

+### The list eliminates:

+- duplicates
+- long hashes

 # Usage
 ## Install